jamestunnell/slang/Slang.md

 ```
 struct Point2D(
-    x,y float
+    x, y float
 )
 ```

 A structure value is created using the struct name and a function call-like syntax where fields are specified with keyword arguments.
-Either all fields are be specified (non-empty struct) or none are (empty struct).
+Either all fields are be specified (non-empty struct) or none are (nil, empty struct).
 An empty struct assigns zero values to each field.

 ```
-var p1 Point2D(x: 10, y: 22.8)  // non-empty struct
+var p1 Point2D(x:10 y:22.8)  // non-empty struct
-var p2 Point2D()                // empty struct
+var p2 Point2D               // nil (empty) struct
 ```

 ### Tuples

-Tuples store ordered data in unnamed fields.
+Tuples store typed, ordered data in unnamed fields.
 A tuple is defined using the `tuple` keyword.

 ```
-tuple NameVal(
-    string
-    float
+tuple StrFltInt(string float int)
-)
 ```

 A tuple value is created using the tuple name and a function call-like syntax where fields are specified by their order.
 Either all fields are be specified (non-empty tuple) or none (empty tuple).
 An empty tuple assigns zero values to each field.

 ```
-var nv1 NameVal("height" 65.7)  // non-empty tuple
+var t1 StrFltInt("height" 65.7 18)  // non-empty tuple
-var nv2 NameVal()               // empty tuple
+var t2 StrFltInt                    // nil (empty) tuple
 ```

+## Nil Values

+Fundamental and compound data can be assigned values or left nil, and is equivalent to the zero value.
+A nil value can be used anywhere an assigned zero value can.
+For a compound type, a nil value means all constituent data is also nil (again, not invalid just equivalent to zero values).

 ## Functions